facebook/react-native-website/website/versioned_docs/version-0.63/flexbox.md

 You will normally use a combination of `flexDirection`, `alignItems`, and `justifyContent` to achieve the right layout.

 > Flexbox works the same way in React Native as it does in CSS on the web, with a few exceptions.
-The defaults are different, with `flexDirection` defaulting to `column` instead of `row`, and the `flex` parameter only supporting a single number.
+The defaults are different, with `flexDirection` defaulting to `column` instead of `row`, `alignContent` defaulting to `flex-start` instead of `stretch`, `flexShrink` defaulting to `0` instead of `1`, the `flex` parameter only supporting a single number.

 ## Flex